-Winzavod center for contemporary art was created on the territory of Moscow’s oldest winemaking factory, former “Moscow Bavaria" brewery.
+Winzavod Center for Contemporary Art was formed on the territory of the oldest Moscow’s winemaking factory, earlier known as "Moscow Bavaria" brewery.

 The origin of its history began in the 19th century.
 "Moscow Bavaria" brewery was established by merchant Frederick Danielson on the territory of the estate, which belonged to Princess Ekaterina Volkonskaya.

 Later in the 1840s, the brewery was sold to William Watson and Peter Dreyer who turned the factory into a second largest one in Moscow.
 In 1855 a wealthy trader called Vasiliy Kokorev, who was very well-known

 back in those years, purchased the whole ground.
 It included the estate and the factory.
 Since then the factory continuously expanded and in

 1870s-80s it was restructured into the Moscow Bavaria Joint Stock Company.
 The company was formed by two brothers named Ivan and Kirill Tarusin, who were the owners of the whole Plushchikha Street back in

 As the time passed, in 1889 the Travnikov merchants have renovated the brewery into a winemaking plant.
 Wine production used grapes, fruits and berries imported fr om Crimea and the Caucasus.
 Back in the Soviet times, the factory expanded its range of wines up to 170 names, where its range consisted of ordinary types and also vintage designation.

 At the end of the 20th century, the wine factory had to shut down its production.
 Only in 2007 the territory was re-established and gone under urban project development.

 From the time when the project has completed, the territory with its enormous history got a new life and became the Winzavod Center for Contemporary Art.